Codecademy/docs/content/discrete-math/concepts/congruences/congruences.md

 ---
 Title: 'Congruences'
-Description: 'Congruences refer to the relationship between two integers a and b when they have the same remainder after division by positive integer m.'
+Description: 'Congruences refer to the relationship between two integers a and b when they have the same remainder after division by positive integer m that is greater than 1.'
 Subjects:
   - 'Computer Science'
   - 'Discrete Math'
 Tags:
   - 'Arithmetic'
   - 'Math'
   - 'Logical'
   - 'Logic'
 CatalogContent:
   - 'computer-science'
   - 'paths/computer-science'
 ---

-Congruences refer to the relationship between two integers _a_ and _b_ when they have the same remainder after division by positive integer _m_.
+**Congruences** refer to the relationship between two integers, _a_ and _b_, that have the same remainder after division by positive integer, _m_, that is greater than 1.

 ## _a_ divides _b_